Luxury hotel owner Strategic Hotels to explore sale

-(Reuters) - Luxury hotel owner Strategic Hotels & Resorts Inc BEE.N said it was exploring strategic alternatives, including a sale, sending its shares up 4.5 percent in premarket trading.
+Aug 17 (Reuters) - Luxury hotel owner Strategic Hotels & Resorts Inc said it was exploring strategic alternatives, including a sale, sending its shares up 4.5 percent in premarket trading.

 The company, which has a market capitalization of about $3.8 billion, said on Monday it had hired J.P.
 Morgan as financial adviser.

-Strategic Hotels’ portfolio comprises hotels such as Marriott International Inc’s (MAR.O) Ritz-Carlton and JW Marriott luxury brands.
+Strategic Hotels’ portfolio comprises hotels such as Marriott International Inc’s Ritz-Carlton and JW Marriott luxury brands.

 Cascade Investment LLC, Strategic Hotels' second-largest shareholder, said separately it had entered into a "confidentiality and standstill agreement" with the company for sharing certain non-public information.
 (1.usa.gov/1DXti9)